 Extra-curricular activities and opportunities to broaden pupils’ minds and build confidence through enrichment activities are also frequently offered to pupils.

-Mathematics is taught as a specialist subject at Thornhill Academy and follows a five-year curriculum.
+Mathematics is taught as a specialist subject at Thornhill Academy.

 The KS3 curriculum has been designed to consolidate and build upon prior learning from KS2.
 At KS3 we aim to ensure all students:

-The curriculum across Key Stage 3 and Key Stage 4 is split into three distinct learning pathways in each year, these are each designed and organised with six domains of Algebra, Geometry & Measure, Number, Probability, Ratio & Proportion, and Statistics, which are threaded throughout the content so pupils make connections across mathematical ideas to develop fluency, mathematical reasoning, and competence in solving problems.
+The curriculum across Key Stage 3 and Key Stage 4 follows a learning journey based around the National Curriculum.
+It is designed and organised into six domains: Algebra, Geometry & Measures, Number, Probability, Ratio & Proportion and Statistics.
+The content is sequenced as such that pupils can make and develop connections across mathematical ideas to increase their mathematical fluency, reasoning and competence in solving problems.

 The Key Stage 3 schemes are set up to follow the same subject areas throughout the year to ensure with any movement a pupil will not miss out or repeat any part of the subject.
-The Key Stage 4 learning pathway consolidates and builds upon the prior learning from Key Stage 3 while following the Foundation or Higher Edexcel (1MA1) subject-specific content.
+The Key Stage 4 learning pathway consolidates and builds upon the prior learning from Key Stage 3 while following the Foundation or Higher subject-specific content.
+Currently, the department enters Foundation Tier candidates for the Edexcel 1MA1 GCSE, and Higher Tier candidates for the AQA 8300 GCSE.

-Skills and stamina-building will be addressed through the use of ‘Corbett’ style starter activities to ensure ‘sticky knowledge’ and each scheme is accompanied by homework which is collected on a fortnightly basis.
+Skills and stamina-building will be addressed through the use of retrieval starter activities to ensure ‘sticky knowledge’ and each scheme is accompanied by homework which is collected on a minimum of once every two weeks, usually online via Mathswatch - an online learning platform which all pupils at Thornhill have access to.

 There is a responsive and reflective assessment style approach across the curriculum to ensure pupils are taught to their individual needs.